SymfonyCasts/symfony5/sfcasts/ep5-security/custom-voter.md

 # Custom Voter

-Coming soon...

-So now
-let's add our own custom voter that does understand and answer whether or not we have access to edit a question object to help us do this, go to the terminal or on the
+To make the security system understand what it means when we check for `EDIT` access on a `Question` object, we need a custom voter.
+And... to help us out, we can *generate* this.

+Find your terminal and run:

 ```terminal
 symfony console make:voter
 ```

+Let's call it `QuestionVoter`.
+I often have one voter class per *object* in my system that I need to check access for.
+And... done!

+## Adding the Voter Logic

-And let's call it `QuestionVoter`.
-I often have one voter class per object in my system and done this great exactly one new class.
-So let's go check it out. `src/Security/Voter/QuestionVoter.php` as usual.
-The location of this class makes no difference at all.
-The important thing is that our voter implements a `VoterInterface`.
-Well, not directly, but if you open this voter core class, you can see that it implements `VoterInterface`.
-So as soon as we have a class that implements the voter interface, every time that's the authorization system is called, Symfony is going to call our `supports()` method and ask us whether or not we understand how to vote on this `$attribute` and this `$subject`.
+Let's go check it out: `src/Security/Voter/QuestionVoter.php`.
+As usual, the location of this class makes no difference.
+The important thing is that our voter implements `VoterInterface`.
+Well, not directly... but if you open the core class we extend, you can see that *it* implements `VoterInterface`.
+The point is: as soon as we create a class that implements `VoterInterface`, each time that the authorization system is called, Symfony will now call our `supports()` method and basically ask:

-So for us, I'm going to say if in array attribute `EDIT`, so Gatorade is equal to edit.
-I'll leave the array here.
-In case later, maybe I have, I have a separate checks for like, are you able to delete or something like that?
-But anyways, if the `$attribute` `EDIT` is the attribute and the `$subject` is an instance of `Question`, that's actually perfect.
+> Hey!
+Do you understand how to vote on this `$attribute` and this `$subject`?

+For us, I'm going to say if `in_array($attribute, ['EDIT'])`.
+So basically, *if* the attribute that is passed is equal to `EDIT`.
+I'm just using an array in case we support other attributes in this voter later - like `DELETE`.

-Then yes, we know how to vote on this.
-We're returning false from this, our voters going to abstain from voter.
-If we return true from this, then Symfony calls `voteOnAttribute()`.
-And very simply we need to take the attribute in our case, `EDIT` and the subject in our case, a `Question` object and determine whether or not the user should have access by returning a true or a Boolean from this method.
-So this is fairly simple.
+Anyways, if the `$attribute` is `EDIT` *and* the `$subject` is an instance of `Question`, then yes, we know how to vote on this.

+If we return `false`, it means that our voter will "abstain" from voting.
+But if we return true, *then* Symfony calls `voteOnAttribute()`.
+Very simply, we need to take the attribute - in our case `EDIT` - and the `$subject` - in our case a `Question` object - and determine whether or not the user should have access by returning `true` or `false`.

-I'm going to start by adding a couple of things.
-That'll help my editor.
-First of all, the way that you get the user in here is you're past this kind of token object.
+I'm going to start by adding a few things that will help my editor.
+First, to get the current `User` object, you use this `$token` and call `$token->getUser()`.
-And then you call `$token->getUser()`.
-That's fine, except that my editor is not going to know that this is an instance of my specific `User` class.
-So I'm going to help it out by adding at VAR user above it.
-And then down here, we know that subject is going to be an instance of our `Question` object.
-So I'm going to do kind of something similar, but I'll, uh, in different way.
-I'm going to say if not `$subject` is an instance of `Question`

-And throw a new Exception and just say the wrong type somehow passed, that shouldn't happen, but we're now coding defensively.
-And almost more importantly, now my editor is going to know, and any static analysis tools I have are going to know what that subject variable is.
-Finally down here, you see a kind of have a kind of a switch case in case we're handling multiple cases, I'm going to lead a second case.
-We'll make the first case `EDIT`.
-And I don't even need the break because I'm just going to return true.
-If `$user` is equal to `$subject->getOwner()`, if it's not, this will return false.
-Let's try it.
-All right.
-So I am anonymous right now.
-I am not logged in.
-So if I go to actually, let's go back here or go back to the question page.
-I click edit access is still denied, so let's log in.
-Okay.
-And when agreed to is back to the edit page, it's access denied, which makes sense.
-We're an admin user, but we are not the owner of this question.
-All right.
-So let's log in as the owner of this question.
-So I'm gonna go back to the homepage, click inside of here, and you want to make it more obvious, like which user actually owns this.
-I'm going to temporarily go into the, I'm going to go into the `templates/question/show.httml.twig` and down here after the display name says, just kind of to help us debug.
-I'm going to say `question.owner.email`.

-Perfect.
-So that you'll give me kind of an easy way and I'll do is I'll use impersonation.
-So I'm going to go up here and say, `_switch_user=` that emailed us, boom, I'm a person hitting them.
-And then when I hit edit access, granted, thanks to our voter.
-We can even see it.
-If we jump into the profiler and scroll down, you can see up here, access granted for editing this question object.
-I love that.
-And now that we have this cool voter system, we can intelligently hide and showed this button.
-So back in showed at HR twig, we can wrap this anchor tag with a similar Khan Twix.
-So if h `is_granted()`, then we'll say `EDIT` and we'll pass it.
-The question object,
+The only problem is that my editor doesn't know that this is an instance of *my* specific `User` class: it only knows that it's some `UserInterface`.
+To help, I'll add `@var User $user` above this.
+Even better, you could add an if statement to check if `$user` is *not* an instance of `User` and throw an exception.

+I'll actually do that down here.
+We know that `$subject` will be an instance of our `Question` class.
+To help our editor know that, say if not `$subject` is an `instanceof` `Question`, then throw a new `Exception` and just say "wrong type somehow passed".

+That should never happen, but we're coding defensively.
+And more importantly, my editor - or static analysis tools like phpstan - will now know what type the `$subject` variable is.

+Finally, down here, the generated code has a switch-case to handle multiple attributes.
+I'll remove the second case... and make the first case `EDIT`.
+And...
+I don't even need the `break` because I'm going to return true if `$user` is equal to `$subject->getOwner()`.

+Let's try it!
+Back at the browser, I'm not logged in.
+So if we go back... to a question page... and click "edit"... access is still denied.
+Log in with our normal user.
+And then... access is still denied... which makes sense.
+We're an admin user... but we are *not* the owner of this question.

+So let's log in as the owner!
+Go back to the homepage and click into a question.
+To make it more obvious *which* user owns this, temporarily, open `templates/question/show.html.twig` and... down here, after the display name, just to help debug, print `question.owner.email`.

+And... cool.
+Copy the email and let's use impersonation!
+At the end of the URL, add `?_switch_user=`, paste that email and... boom!
+Access is granted thanks to our voter!
+We can prove it.
+Jump into the profiler and scroll down.
+Here it is: access granted for `EDIT` of this `Question` object.
+I *love* that.

+## Using the Voter in Twig

+Now that we have this cool voter system, we can intelligently hide and show the edit button.
+Back in `show.html.twig`, wrap the anchor tag with if `is_granted()` passing the string `EDIT` and the question object.

+How cool is that?
+We *should* still have access, and... when we refresh, it's still there.
+But if I exit impersonation... and then click back to the question, it's gone!

+## Also Allowing Admin Users to Edit

-How cool was that?
-So it says, I do have access right now and I refresh it's still there, but if I exit impersonation and click into it, it's gone so cool.
-But I have one more challenge for us.
-What if we want to make it so that you can edit a question if you are the owner or if you have `ROLE_ADMIN`.
-So to do that, all we need to do is add a check to see if the current user has `ROLE_ADMIN` from inside of our voter to do that.
-We can inject,
+But I have one more challenge.
+Could we make it so that you can edit a question if you are the owner *or* if you have `ROLE_ADMIN`.
+Sure!
+To do that, in the voter, we just need to check for that role.
+To do that, we need a new service.

-We can autowire, the `Security` class from civic component.
-We talked about this service earlier.
-I'll hit all the enter and go to initialize properties, set up.
-We thought about this service earlier.
-This is the way that you can get a S the user object from within a service, but you can also use it to check security from within a service.
-So we can add is if this will say, even before the switch case, if `$this->security->isGranted('ROLE_ADMIN')` then we will always return a true, so admin users can do anything.
-And since we're logged in as an admin user, as soon as we refresh, Whoops, and I didn't mean to put the excavation went there.
-There we go.
-So if it's granted `ROLE_ADMIN` return, true, we have access to everything.
-And since we are logged in as admin user, when I refresh, we have the edit button and it works so cool.
-All right, next, Let's add an email verification system to our registration form.
-So after registration, we're going to need to, we're going to have a way to confirm our email address.
+Add a constructor and autowire the `Security` service from the Symfony component.
+I'll hit Alt + Enter and go to "initialize properties" to set things up.
+We talked about this service earlier: we used it to get the currently-authenticated User object from inside a service.
+It can *also* be used to check security from within a service.

+Even before the switch case, let's add: if `$this->security->isGranted('ROLE_ADMIN')` then always return `true`.
+So admin users can do anything.
+Oh, but whooops, I didn't mean to add that exclamation point!

+Since we *are* currently logged in as an admin user.... as soon as we refresh, we have the edit button... and it works.
+So cool.

+Next: Let's add an email confirmation system to our registration form.